evolarjun/amr/docs/AMRFinder-database.md

 Within each database directory there are the following files

-* `fam.tab` - Tab-delimited file used internally by AMRFinder to define the hierarchical structure behind the AMRFinder database.
+* `fam.tab` - Tab-delimited file used internally by AMRFinderPlus to define the hierarchical structure behind the AMRFinderPlus database.
-* `AMRProt` - Curated AMR protiens in FASTA format with a custom formatted defline containing metadata used by AMRFinder for each sequence.
+* `AMRProt` - Curated AMR protiens in FASTA format with a custom formatted defline containing metadata used by AMRFinderPlus for each sequence.
 * `AMR.LIB` - A file of curated AMR HMMs with trusted cutoffs.
 * `AMR_CDS` - Coding sequences for each protein in `AMRProt`.
-This file is not directly used by AMRFinder, but is included because it is helpful in other analyses.
+This file is not directly used by AMRFinderPlus, but is included because it is helpful in other analyses.
 * `AMRProt-point_mut.tab` - Tab-delimited file of protein point mutation information
 * `AMR_DNA-*` - Curated resistance causing nucleotide sequences for point mutation assessment
 * `AMR_DNA-*.tab` - Tab-delimited file of nucleotide point-mutation information